 However, if you have a strong support system in place to quit drinking, then we recommend that you stop taking the drug once you have stopped drinking.
 You can cease taking the drug immediately without tapering off.
 You will not feel any side effects once you stop.

-Are There Any Side Effects to Taking Campral Treatment?
+Are There Any Side Effects to Campral Treatment in Lakewood, CO?